codegenai/definitions/README.md

-# definitions
+# Definitions

-Definitions files for CodeGenAI
+Definitions files for CodeGenAI.